 The cfh is measured by either a regulator or a flow meter regulator.
 A flow meter regulator is recommended due to its accuracy.
 Place the regulator as close to the welding power source as possible for the best results and easy adjustments.

 Consumables used in GTAW include a nozzle and a collet paired with either a gas lens or a collet body.
 Consider the requirements of the finished weld when choosing between the two.
 If the weld is critical or requires high quality, a gas lens is the best option.
 For non-critical or practice welds, a collet body is sufficient.
 Complete proper testing to verify that consumable combinations work for your application, and always follow the WPS.

-A collet body has four holes that introduce the shielding gas to the inside of the nozzle.
-The four holes tend to be perpendicular to the nozzle, causing the gas to spiral or be more turbulent exiting the nozzle.
+A collet body has several holes that introduce the shielding gas to the inside of the nozzle.
+The holes tend to be perpendicular to the nozzle, causing the gas to spiral or be more turbulent exiting the nozzle.
 When using a collet body, the tungsten should not extend outside the nozzle more than the distance of the inside diameter of the nozzle.

 The nozzle, also called the cup, screws onto the collet body or gas lens and introduces the gas to the weld.
 Nozzles are available in various diameters, lengths and shapes to produce different shielding profiles or laminar flow lengths.
 Remember, a longer laminar flow is desirable.

 As nozzle diameter increases, a longer laminar flow is produced.
 A smaller diameter nozzle with the same gas flow rate produces a more turbulent flow due to the gas velocity as it exits the nozzle.